daronphang/programming-resources/cloud-computing/AWS/services/support/support.md

 - Best practice guidance
 - Client-side diagnostic tools
 - Building-block architecture support, which consists of guidance for how to use AWS offerings, features, and services together
+- Email creation of support tickets (no phone support)

 ### Business